This tool will calculate your dividend tax liability for the 2022/23 tax year.

 - If you earn £100,000 or more during the year, your personal allowance is reduced by £1 for every £2 you earn above this threshold.
 At £125,140, your entire allowance will have been removed.

-- The calculator uses England & Wales rates of tax.
+- The calculator uses tax rates for England & Wales.
 Different rates apply if you live in Scotland.

 - All of the calculations have been prepared by our accountants, although we recommend you check with your own tax adviser before relying on any information provided on our site.